 Any image from a scanner, or from a digital camera, or in a computer, is a digital image.
 Computer images have been "digitized", a process which converts the real world color picture to instead be numeric computer data consisting of rows and columns of millions of color samples measured from the original image.

 How does a camera make an image?
 How is it able to tell the little girl from the tree or from the pickup truck?
-It simply cannot of course, the camera is indescribably dumb about the scene, compared to human brains.
+It simply cannot do that, the camera is indescribably dumb about the scene, compared to human brains.
 All the camera can see is a blob of light, which it attempts to reproduce, whatever it is (it has no clue what it is).

 The way a film camera works is that the lens focuses an image onto the film surface.
 The color film has three layers of emulsion, each layer is sensitive to a different color, and the (slide) film does record on each tiny spot of film to reproduce the same color as the image projected onto it, same as the lens saw.
 This is an analog image, same as our eyes can see, so we can hold the developed film up and look at it.
 This is not hard to imagine.
 However, digital is something very different.